josbeir/cakephp-docs-md/docs/3/en/appendices/3-1-migration-guide.md

 ### Shell Helpers Added

 - Console applications can now create helper classes that encapsulate re-usable blocks of output logic.
-See the [/console-and-shells/helpers](console-and-shells/helpers.md) section for more information.
+See the [Shell Helpers](../console-and-shells/helpers.md) section for more information.

 ### RoutesShell

 - RoutesShell has been added and now provides you a simple to use CLI interface for testing and debugging routes.
-See the [/console-and-shells/routes-shell](console-and-shells/routes-shell.md) section for more information.
+See the [Routes Shell](../console-and-shells/routes-shell.md) section for more information.

 ## Controller